 wasn't just a question of throwing up my hands and saying I was plump and what of it.
-I knew there must be things I could do to minimize my bad points and to bring out my good ones and I set about finding out what
+I knew there must be things I could do to minimize my bad points and to bring out my good ones and I set about finding out what they were very methodically.

-There was a lot to be done to make the best possible me out of what I was.
+There was a lot to be done to make

+the best possible me out of what I was.
 I went to work on myself, starting at the top.
 My hair, I realized, was too short.
-I let it grow into a longer hob reaching just below my a longer bob, reaching just below my jaw line at the sides.
+I let it grow into ized, was too short.
+I let it grow into a longer bob, reaching just below my jaw line at the sides.
 Hanging straight, it still wasn't much of a crowning glory, so I got a soft permanent-no curls or set waves-and brushed it back simply from my face.
 And much as I hated to, I gave up the little hair ribbons I liked so much.
-Although all the girls were wearing them, I had to face myself honestly in the mirror and admit they were just no good on me.
+Although all the girls were wearing Although all the girls were wearing them, I had to face myself honestly in the mirror and admit they were just no good on me.

 MAKE-UP was the next thing I tackled.
 I experimented and learned how to make make-up work for, rather than against, a natural effect.
 I did everything to avoid a "made-up" look.
 I was careful to "made-up" look.
 I was careful to choose just the right shade of powder for my skin, neither too dark, which gives that weatherbeaten look, nor too light, which always looks a little floury.
-Lipstick had to be the right color for the skin, too, whether it was the latest fashionable shade or not, and delicately applied so it hard-ly showed at all.
+Lipstick had to be the right color for the skin, too, whether it was the latest fashionable shade or not, and delicately applied so it hardly showed at all.
 Mascara was out, for my lashes were dark enough naturally.
-My eyebrows were a bit straight and heavy, so I plucked them just enough to give them a slight arch, but not enough to make them look out of place.
+My eyebrows were a bit straight and heavy, so I plucked them just enough to give them a slight arch, but not enough to make them look out of place on my face.

-slight arch, but not enough to make them look out of place on my face.
-As for clothes, I realized that dark dresses made me look much slimmer.
-Gradually, I replaced the bright dresses and huge flower prints in my wardrobe with dark, simple outfits.
+them look out of place on my face.

+As for clothes, I realized that dark

+dresses made me look much slimmer.

+Gradually, I replaced the bright

+dresses and huge flower prints in my wardrobe with dark, simple outfits.
 I avoided shirring and ruffles and flounces.
 Whenever possible, I tried to get dresses without belts.
-I wouldn't wear a belted coat for anything in the world.
-And I lost my longing for wide-brimmed, floppy hats, when I saw how flattering tallish hats, when I saw how flattering tallish nats, when I saw how flattering tallish hats with small, or even non-existent, brims could be.
+I wouldn't wear a belted coat for any-thing in the world.
+And I lost my longing for wide-brimmed, floppy hats, when I saw how flattering tallish

+hats with small, or even non-existent, brims could be.

 All this brought me from the top to the toe.
 Here I was faced with another problem.
 At school, everyone was wearing low heeled shoes and ankle socks.
 They were comfortable and practical and I loved them.
-But it was like the hows.
-Love or no love. it was like the bows.
-Love or no love, they had to be eliminated in my camthey had to be eliminated in my campaign to cut out every possible horizontal line in my get-up.
+But it was like the bows.
+Love or no love, they had to be eliminated in my campaign to cut out every possible horizontal line in my get-up.
 I parted with the little socks.
-And after some experimenting with shoe styles, I found there was nothing like the classic opera pump with a high heel to give a slenderiging tanging of to give a slenderizing, tapering-off effect to legs and ankles.
-Of course, changing to high heels made it necessary for me to learn how to walk all over again, concentrating on my posover again, concentrating on my posture and doing away with any bounce or waddle or heaviness.
+And after some experimenting with shoe styles, I found there was nothing like the classic opera pump with a high heel to give a slenderizing tapering. to give a slenderizing, tapering-off effect to legs and ankles.
+Of course, changing to high heels made it neces-sary for me to learn how to walk all over again, concentrating on my pos-ture and doing away with any bounce ture and doing away with any bounce or waddle or heaviness.